 - An optional Savings Account that helps you save money without thinking about it

-Chime bank accounts are insured up to the standard maximum deposit insurance amount of $250,000 through our partners, The Bancorp Bank or Stride Bank, N.A., Members FDIC.
+Chime bank accounts are insured up to the standard maximum deposit insurance amount of $250,000 through our partners, The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.